purukaushik/telemetry-schema-services/README.md

             http://localhost:8080/validate/telemetry/main/4

-		will pull up the file upload screen:
+		will pull up the file upload screen.

    	On clicking 'upload and validate' the service will POST the uploaded json and validate it with the schema specified in the uri.